RTBHOUSE/big-bang-py/README.md

     + Initializes git and makes first commit.

-    + Installs pre-commit and triggers it to check if it works properly.
+    + Installs pre-commit and checks if it works.

     + Loads Pipenv shell, so you can start straight away.